Semicolonstartingtexts/conversationhubstandards/outline.md

 Setup System Commands

 ...
 Setup...
-Phone As A waypoint?, ...
+Phone As A Waypoint?, ...
 Setup...
-Phone As A Node?
+Phone As A Node?, ...
+Point To...
+Supported Web Address As A Relay?, Add a server called…, Point the waypoint/endpoint/node to the … server, Lose the … server/relay/node/waypoint

 Transportation System Commands